f4b6a3/uuid-creator/README.md

 ### Version 0: Ordered (extension)

 The ordered UUID is a modified time-based UUID.
-The bytes of timestamp part are rearranged in the 'natural' order.
+The timestamp bits in this version are not rearranged as in the time-based version 1.
 The version number 0 (zero) was chosen to identify  UUIDs.
 It may be considered as an 'extension' of the RFC-4122.

 ```java
 UUID uuid = UUIDGenerator.getOrdered();